CDSoft/pp/src/pp.md

 ~~~~~

 The image link in the output markdown document may have to be different than the
 actual path in the file system.
-This appends when then `.md` or `.html` are not
+This happens when then `.md` or `.html` files are not
 generated in the same path than the source document.
 Brackets can be used to
 specify the part of the path that belongs to the generated image but not to the
 link in the output document.
 For instance a diagram declared as: